harismuneer/Network-Simulation-Using-Cisco-Packet-Tracer/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/harismuneer/Network-Simulation-Using-Cisco-Packet-Tracer.svg?style=flat&label=Issues&maxAge=2592000)](https://www.github.com/harismuneer/Network-Simulation-Using-Cisco-Packet-Tracer/issues)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](#)

-I designed this network configuration for the network of three companies, given some constraints.
+I designed this **network configuration for the network of three companies**, given some constraints.
 This problem was presented in our  Computer Networks Lab (CL307) Final.
 The main role was to **subnet the IP addresses** correctly.

+Its an interesting problem demonstrating the concepts of **Classless IP Subnetting** and using **RIPv2 Protocol**.
+I am sharing this **working solution** so that it might be of help to others looking to learn these concepts with a practical real world example.

-## Network Screenshot
+## Designed Network
 ![a](../master/network-screenshot.PNG)